Staying Course: pursuing a European industrial strategy for

 A shared vision from the members of the Wider Spectrum Group

 The creative and cultural sector, acknowledged as a leading employer and value driver in Europe, deserves a strong industrial strategy that reinforces the pillars it rests on.
 Spectrum allocation is one of those pillars.
-Free-to-air TV, live performance and radio make available to the general public local, diverse and plural European works and information.
+Free-to-air radio and TV, live performance and PMSE make available to the general public local, diverse and plural European works and information.

 Combining the forces of flagship European-based companies competing in a global market alongside more than 1.4 million small and medium sized enterprises (who generate over 80% of the total revenue for the sector);

-Creating and investing in digital platforms in technological innovations; Europe's digital market for cultural products and services are providing more and more choice to consumers.
+Creating and investing in digital platforms and technological innovations; Europe's digital market for cultural products and services is providing more and more choice to consumers.

-European enterprises and employees from the creative and cultural industry stand together at the forefront of Europe’s fresh start to provide more growth and jobs for Europeans.
-A fresh start based on:
+European enterprises and employees from the creative and cultural industry stand together at the forefront of Europe’s fresh start to provide more growth and jobs for Europeans, united around:

 A vision for its future digital economy and society that integrates all existing components to optimise opportunities and potential rather than drive fragmentation and conflict between sectors and players;